 Additional observations of those who lead a plant-based diet while pregnant and lactation saw that they did consume a well calculated and high intake of macro and micronutrients but also had a lower body mass index (BMI) score while seeing a reduced chance of being overweight years after giving birth.

-Further evidence also points towards plant-based diets that are rich in fiber and low in fat being protective against poor pregnancy outcomes, with conclusions that a plant-based diet that is well structured will not have a lesser effect on child health than one inclusive of meats.
+Further evidence also points towards plant-based diets that are rich in fiber and low in saturated fat being protective against poor pregnancy outcomes, with conclusions that a plant-based diet that is well structured will not have a lesser effect on child health than one inclusive of meats.